 A helicopter rescue service will be provided to air transfer you (during daylight hours only) in an emergency from the mountain to hospital in Moshi.
 Note that this service will only be applicable if you have medical insurance which covers high altitude trekking up to 6,000 meters, and this service is always subject to weather conditions.

 Professional guides, licensed by Kilimanjaro National Park.
 All our guides are well-equipped to handle medical emergencies as they have undergone various High-Altitude Medical Emergency Training to save the lives of climbers who fall sick on the mountain.

 Dedicated support crew (assistant guides, porters, cooks, etc.).

 All hotel accommodation is based on a sharing basis (i.e. you will be sharing with your travel companion a twin/double room.
-If you travel alone, we will match you with a same-sex adventurer.
-Single occupancy in a hotel is available upon request and extra chargers apply.
-Single accommodation is not available in huts while on the trek, because it is the park rangers who assign the trekkers to the huts.
+If you travel solo on a group expedition, we will room you with a same-sex participant.
+Single occupancy in huts is not possible because of the rules of Kilimanjaro National Park.

 Breakfast in the hotel before and after the trek.

 All meals on the trek.
 Our Kilimanjaro diet includes energy-rich and highly nutritious meals prepared by our professional high-altitude cooks.
 In our menu you will find different soups, garnishes, several types of fish and meat, fresh fruit and vegetables; vegetarian/gluten-free/halal options are available at no extra cost.

 All drinks on the trek (juices, coffee, tea, hot chocolate and water).